grafana/grafana/docs/sources/dashboards/time-range-controls.md

 Grafana provides several ways to manage the time ranges of the data being visualized, both at the dashboard level and the panel level.

-This page describes supported time units and relative ranges, dashboard-wide time settings, and panel-specific time settings.
+This page describes supported time units and relative ranges, the common time controls, dashboard-wide time settings, and panel-specific time settings.

 ## Time units and relative ranges